contrast-zone/t-rewriter.js/canon.md

 *Canon* tries to be a blend of [logical inference](https://en.wikipedia.org/wiki/Inference) engine and [term rewriting](https://en.wikipedia.org/wiki/Rewriting) system.
 [Productions rules](https://en.wikipedia.org/wiki/Production_(computer_science)) in *Canon* resemble [modus ponens](https://en.wikipedia.org/wiki/Modus_ponens) with [nondeterministic](https://en.wikipedia.org/wiki/Nondeterministic_programming) considerations involving [logical conjunctions](https://en.wikipedia.org/wiki/Logical_conjunction) and [logical disjunctions](https://en.wikipedia.org/wiki/Logical_disjunction).
 These rules appear a lot like well known [sequents](https://en.wikipedia.org/wiki/Sequent) from [sequent calculus](https://en.wikipedia.org/wiki/Sequent_calculus) with a few important modifications:

 1. the rules may be written in a forward or backward manner:
     Forward rules are analogous to [material implication](https://en.wikipedia.org/wiki/Material_conditional), while backward rules are analogous to [converse nonimplication](https://en.wikipedia.org/wiki/Converse_nonimplication).
 In our understanding, we hold that these rules correspond to [deduction](https://en.wikipedia.org/wiki/Deductive_reasoning) and [abduction](https://en.wikipedia.org/wiki/Abductive_reasoning), respectively.
 This combination of rules is chosen because of their symetric property, such that algorithms for processing one type of rules works with the other type of rules in a similar manner, only applied backwards.
-Both kinds of rules, as it will be explained, are used to restrain possibly infinite production rules divergence between starting input and final output terms.
+Both kinds of rules, as it will be explained, are used to restrain possibly infinite production rules divergence between starting input and final output terms;

 2. the rules may be combined only in a precisely restricted manner:
     In a way, we may say that we use a kind of restricted logic expressions applied to term rewriting.
 The introduced restrictions make a predictable logic subset suitable for term rewriting, while retaining Turing completeness as an important property of *Canon* programming system.
 Later, we will bring some mnemonic assets in a hope to successfully cope with potential expression complexity.